mborromeo/go-workers/README.md

 func main() {
   workers.Configure(map[string]string{
     // location of redis instance
-    "server":  "localhost:6379",
+    "server":  "localhost:7000",
-    // instance of the database
+    // instance of the database (still not supported) "database":  "0",
-    "database":  "0",
     // number of connections to keep open with redis "pool":    "30",